KyndallB/Wombus-World/README.md

  </p>

 The script folder contains a Jupyter Notebook script used to perform data transformation in Python and load the transformed data into SQL for easy reference.
+(The "transform_and_loaded.ipynb" file is most relevant and contains all transformations, regression analysis, and a plethora of visualizations.)